albrt-vr/OpenVR.ALBRT.overlay/README.md

 2. Re-run the app.

 ### [E:2] Overlays error / Running twice
 (Generic) Something went wrong during overlay rendering.
+Or two instances of this app are trying to manage the overlays.

 Solution:
 1. Ensure the app has not been run multiple times.